Mukut Parbat

 Mukut Parbat or Mukut Parvat (Hindi: मुकुट पर्वत) is a mountain in Uttarakhand India, and the 20th highest located entirely within India.
 Nanda Devi, is the highest mountain in this category.
-Mukut Parbat 96th highest peak in the world.
-There are two summits, the first one is 7242 m and other one is 7130 m.
-It falls under Kamet Zaskar Range.
+Mukut Parbat is the 96th highest peak in the world.
+There are two summits, the main peak is 7242 m and other one (Mukut Parbat East) is 7130 m.
+It lies the Kamet Zaskar Range, which does not receive the heavy monsoon.